office-14/Drinks/README.md

 If everything's fine, you should be able to visit:

 - `http://localhost:8080` to see web client;
-- `http://localhost:5000/swagger` to see OpenAPI/Swagge documentation.
+- `http://localhost:5000/swagger` to see web API OpenAPI/Swagger documentation.